 |Account Type||Restriction Level|

-For extended user testing we recommend the Executive account be used as it has access controls which will be unlikely to restrict a user from their day-to-day business activities.
+For extended user testing we recommend the Normal Internet Users account be used as it has access controls which will be unlikely to restrict a user from their day-to-day business activities.

 2 SSL Inspection

-In order to detect and block threats over HTTPS, as well as apply granular policies on a per-Cloud Application basis, SSL inspection is automatically enabled for evaluation with Feature Validation.
+In order to detect and block threats over HTTPS, as well as apply granular policies on a per-Cloud Application basis, SSL inspection is automatically enabled for evaluation with ZIA Interactive.

 Please note that for Feature Validation that all websites in both the Finance and Health categories are automatically bypassed from SSL inspection.